-NCUA has created three videos (opens new window), posted on the agency’s YouTube channel, describing the event and the importance of diversity and inclusion for credit unions.
+NCUA has created three videos (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , posted on the agency’s YouTube channel, describing the event and the importance of diversity and inclusion for credit unions.

 William Myers, Director of NCUA’s Office of Small Credit Union Initiatives, and a panel of experts will discuss the opportunities credit unions have to better serve Hispanic members, the challenges that accompany those opportunities and strategies for credit unions that want to strengthen outreach to these members.
 Panelists will be:

 - Miriam De Dios, chief executive officer of Coopera, a consulting firm specializing in reaching Hispanic audiences;

 - Maria Martinez, president and chief executive officer of Border Federal Credit Union and co-chair of the Network of Latino Credit Unions and Professionals;